laszloszurok/hugo-website/content/notes/linux-enable-hibernation.md

 ## Kernel parameters

-You have to pass the `resume=swap_uuid` parameter to the kernel.
+The `resume=swap_uuid` parameter has to be passed to the kernel.
 Get the UUID of the swap partition with the following command:
 ```terminal
 lsblk -f
 ```